achinth

 Zohran Mamdani is the mayor-elect for New York City.

 The answer lies in who benefits from economic growth.
-When asset prices rise faster than wages - when homeownership becomes a lottery ticket rather than a milestone, when stock portfolios outpace paychecks - voters notice.
+When asset prices rise faster than wages - when homeownership becomes a lottery ticket rather than a milestone, when stock portfolios outpace paycheques - voters notice.
 They feel it in their rent, their grocery bills, their inability to save.
 Mamdani’s victory signals that electorates are rejecting an economy that rewards proximity to capital over contribution to productivity.

 At least, in the advanced, industrialized nations, it’s a start to moving away from asset-price boosterism, and towards broadened economic security.
 Across advanced democracies, elections have swung on cost-of-living and economic security, not just culture-war abstractions.
-In 2024-25 alone, the cost-of-living crisis dominated voter concern in Canada, UK, Netherlands, etc. 1 2 America (and by extension, New York City) are no different; when people feel priced out of basic stablity and ownership, they will always choose candidates who will promise to reroute these gains.
+In 2024-25 alone, the cost-of-living crisis dominated voter concern in Canada, UK, Netherlands, etc. 1 2 America (and by extension, New York City) are no different; when people feel priced out of basic stability and ownership, they will always choose candidates who will promise to reroute these gains.
 This is why populists win!
 But, I digress.

 This ‘vibe’ of feeling like you’re priced out of your own economy - it has a name.